 A cup of Joe always helps when we struggle to get ourselves going in the morning.

-But do apples have the ability to energize us better than coffee?
+But does an apple have the ability to energize us better than coffee?

 Apparently, these fruits not only contain all those beneficial antioxidants, but they can also wake you up pretty well.

 I decided to do thorough research on the subject and share my findings.

 I found out what’s the difference between apples versus coffee when it comes to the energy they provide.